Skip to content

 The important thing to understand is that while offshore casinos aren’t technically “legal” in the sense of being licensed here, using them as a player is perfectly fine.
 The law focuses on operators, not punters.

-This is all set to change soon.
+This is all set to change on 13th July 2026.
 Alberta has passed legislation that will open the market to private operators, similar to what Ontario did in 2022.
 More on that later in this guide.

 Are gambling winnings taxed in Alberta?